The Truth About Selling a Restaurant in 2025: What We Sell Restaurants Learned From Hundreds of Deals (Part 2)

 We explained the math.
 The market reality.
 The risk of overpricing.
 He reluctantly agreed to $395,000.
 Listed on a Tuesday.
 Had three showings that week.
 Two offers within 10 days and brought him an eventual offer for full price, plus inventory, plus deposits, that was over $410,000 to him.
 We closed in 6 weeks.

-Compare that to a deli we saw listed by another broker at $425,000.
-Similar financials to other deals we'd done; it should have been priced around $195,000.
-It sat for 13 months.
-Price dropped to $395,000.
+We check the competition and often have buyers point out other broker’s deals.
+One buyer asked me why another firm had a deli listed at $425,000.
+The numbers were similar to a listing we had at $195,000 and it should have been priced the same.
+We kept watching.
+Our was sold while his sat for 13 months.
+The price dropped to $395,000.
 Then $359,000.
-Finally sold for $180,000.
+It finally sold for $180,000.
 The seller lost over a year of his life waiting on a broker to produce an unrealistic result.

 Price reductions: When they helped vs. when they hurt: